FraudBuster/check-idrac-sensor/README.md

 ## Known Issues / Compatibility

-- Tested only on latest iDRAC version by ssh (8/9)
+- This shoud work on iDRAC 7/8/9
 - Python2/3 compatible